21 Shade Perennials For Zone 5 Gardens

 The lily of the valley is a shade-friendly perennial that grows well in most zones.

-This plant can spread rather hardily as a ground cover if you let it.
-For this reason, many people choose to grow Lily of the Valley in containers.
-It is not prone to many pests or diseases.
-This low-growing plant arrives in late spring, and it spreads via its rhizomatous root.
+This plant can spread rather hardily as a ground cover if you let it, as it is classified as an invasive species in much of North America.
+For this reason, many people choose to grow in containers.
+This zone 5 shade perennial is not prone to many pests or diseases.
+It arrives in late spring, and it spreads via its rhizomatous root.
 It loves well-drained soil, and it does well under trees.

 Lungwort